influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/subscription-management.md

 In some cases, this may be caused by a networking error or something similar preventing a successful connection to the subscription endpoint.
-In other cases, it's because subscription endpoint no longer exists and the subscription hasn't been dropped from InfluxDB.
+In other cases, it's because the subscription endpoint no longer exists and the subscription hasn't been dropped from InfluxDB.
-Subscriptions aren't automatically removed from InfluxDB when an endpoint becomes inaccessible, simply because InfluxDB does not know if it should not or will not come back.
+Because InfluxDB does not know if a subscription endpoint will or will not become accessible again, subscriptions are not automatically dropped when an endpoint becomes inaccessible.
 If a subscription endpoint is removed, you must manually [drop the subscription](#remove-subscriptions) from InfluxDB.